Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Results

-The outer, vertically isothermal regions are prone to be unstable due to the VSI, because cooling times are low enough to allow for the growth of vertical perturbations. \autoref{Profiles}c displays the thermal relaxation times for a fixed perturbation wavenumber of $k=50/H$ (which was used for the study of the VSI).
+The outer, vertically isothermal regions are prone to be unstable due to the VSI, because cooling times are low enough to allow for the growth of vertical perturbations. \autoref{Profiles}c displays the thermal relaxation times for a fixed perturbation wavenumber of $k=50/H$ (which was used as the radial wavenumber for the study of the VSI).
 It can be seen that relaxation times are low at distances $\gtrsim \SI{10}{\AU}$, which is a necessary condition for VSI growth.
 Additionally, the criterion $\tau_{\mathrm{relax}} \Omega<10$ \citep{Nelson_2012} for a polytropic stratification is fulfilled in those regions that are prone to be convective.
+This means, that the VSI can also exist in the dense interior regions if the disk becomes buoyant there and a polytropic structure is established.

+\ADD{The disk's vertical gradient in angular velocity is shown in \autoref{Profiles}d, where it can be seen that the vertical shear increases with height above the midplane.
+It's origin is the vertical variation of the radial pressure gradient.
+Radial hydrostatic equilibrium, i.e. the balance of gravitational force vs. radial pressure gradient and centrifugal force, thus requires the rotation velocity to change too.
+This vertical shear is the necessary condition for the VSI.}

-This means, that the VSI can also exist in the dense interior regions if the disk becomes buoyant there and a polytropic structure is established. \\ \ADD{The disks' stability in the context of self gravity was checked by use of the Toomre-Criterion $Q=\kappa_R C_s/(\pi G \Sigma)<1$, \citep{Toomre_1964} where $C_s=\partial \tilde{P}/\partial \Sigma$ represents a two dimensional speed of sound \citep{Pringle_King_2007}.
+\ADD{The disks' stability in the context of self gravity was checked by use of the Toomre-Criterion $Q=\kappa_R C_s/(\pi G \Sigma)<1$, \citep{Toomre_1964} where $C_s=\partial \tilde{P}/\partial \Sigma$ represents a two dimensional speed of sound \citep{Pringle_King_2007}.
 Gravitational stability holds for the disk models, presented in this work (for more detail, see Appendix, \autoref{Toomre}).
 We find models only becoming gravitationally unstable at radii larger than $\sim$\SI{50}{\AU} for a setup of $M_*=\SI{1}{\solmass}$, $M_{\mathrm{disk}}=\SI{0.5}{\solmass}$ and $\alpha = 10^{-3}$, which are therefore not presented here.}